Amiodarone

 • Missed dose: If you forget to take your tablet, take it as soon as you remember.
 If it's nearly time for your next dose, just take the next dose at the usual time.
 Don't take double the dose.
 If you're not sure what to do, ask your healthcare provider.

-• Keep taking amiodarone regularly.
-Treatment with amiodarone is usually long term because it prevents, but doesn't cure, your irregular heart beat.
-You should continue to take it unless you're advised by your healthcare provider to stop.
-Speak to your healthcare provider before stopping.
+• Keep taking amiodarone regularly: Treatment with amiodarone is usually long term because it prevents irregular heart beat.
+Don't stop taking amiodarone, even if you feel better.
+Talk to your healthcare provider before stopping it.

 Here are some things to know when you're taking amiodarone.
 Other things may be important as well, so ask your healthcare provider what you should know about.